 Learning Unlimited – preparing for study at top international institutions

-Learning Unlimited has a proven track record as a premier distance-learning institution offering bright, motivated children the opportunity to acquire sound conceptual knowledge and application of the key concepts of the Cambridge International Assessment Educational Board (CAIE).
+Learning Unlimited has a proven track record as a premier distance-learning institution offering bright, motivated children the opportunity to acquire sound conceptual knowledge and application of the key concepts of the International GCSE and A level curriculum.